Kate Zambreno: Career

 Zambreno has published ten books.
 They won the “Undoing the Novel first book contest for their novella O Fallen Angel, published by Lidia Yuknavitch’s Chiasmus Press, later reissued by Harper Perennial, along with their novel Green Girl.
-They wrote a blog “Frances Farmer is my Sister,” where they partially incubated their writing on gender and modernism, and was approached by Semiotext(e) editors Chris Kraus and Hedi El-Kholti to write the book which became Heroines.
+They wrote a blog “Frances Farmer is my Sister”, where they partially incubated their writing on gender and modernism, and was approached by Semiotext(e) editors Chris Kraus and Hedi El-Kholti to write the book which became Heroines.
 They published two other books with Semiotext(e), their two interconnected works on grief and the mother, Book of Mutter and Appendix Project.
 Their novel Drifts was published by Riverhead Books.
 They have written frequently on the writer Kathy Acker, including an essay in Amy Scholder’s edited ICON anthology for Feminist Press, collected in Zambreno’s collection Screen Tests, as well as the introduction to the newly reissued Black Tarantula writings for Grove Press.
 They also was asked to perform Acker’s Blood and Guts in High School at the MoMA, a revisiting of the 1978 Cine-Virus program curated by Kathryn Bigelow and Michael Oblowitz.
 Besides Kathy Acker, they have been compared to Marguerite Duras, Lydia Davis, Thomas Bernhard, Roland Barthes, Elfriede Jelinek, Virginia Woolf, Hélène Cixous, and Hervé Guibert.
 A study of Guibert was published by Columbia University Press.
-They have been called a “master of the experimental lyric essay,” and their writing is closely associated with the fragment and the diary.
+They have been called a “master of the experimental lyric essay”, and their writing is closely associated with the fragment and the diary.

 Their books are often inspired by visual forms and often include art criticism, including Louise Bourgeois, Joseph Cornell, Sarah Charlesworth, Barbara Loden, and Chantal Akerman.
 They write frequently about art, including photography.
 They were an editor at Nightboat Books, where they edited Bhanu Kapil’s Schizophrene.
-Along with the artist John Vincler, as the collective La Genet, they made a series of pink silk sculptures hung on the main building and gave a performance at Naropa’s Violence and Community symposium, curated by Kapil, which involved reading a text that became the chapbook, “Apoplexia, Toxic Shock and Toilet Bowl: Some Notes on Why I Write,” published by Guillotine.
+Along with the artist John Vincler, as the collective La Genet, they made a series of pink silk sculptures hung on the main building and gave a performance at Naropa’s Violence and Community symposium, curated by Kapil, which involved reading a text that became the chapbook, “Apoplexia, Toxic Shock and Toilet Bowl: Some Notes on Why I Write”, published by Guillotine.
 They curated two Prose Events for Belladonna*, where they were in conversation with the writers Renee Gladman, Amina Cain, Danielle Dutton, Bhanu Kapil, among others.

 They have said they share affinities with the writers Sofia Samatar, Amina Cain, Danielle Dutton, Bhanu Kapil, Suzanne Scanlon, Moyra Davey, T. Fleischmann, and Kate Briggs.
-Zambreno is writing a collection of essays, The Missing Person, for Riverhead, which includes an essay on Franz Kafka’s notebooks they published at Virginia Quarterly Review.
+Zambreno is writing a collection of essays, The Missing Person, for Riverhead, which includes an essay on Franz Kafka’s notebooks they published at VQR.
 In a conversation with Zambreno at The Paris Review, Sarah Manguso writes that “Kate Zambreno’s oeuvre is not just a series of books but a body of thought, an uninterrupted exhortation on incompleteness and the intersections of life, death, time, memory, and silence.”